By Randall Parrish in 1907

 Increased Migration to Oregon

-At the same time, the migration to Oregon was steadily increasing.
+At the same time, migration to Oregon was steadily increasing.
 In 1849 1,400 Mormons passed Fort Bridger.
-A peculiar fact of these early migrations is that few, if any, paused en route.
-Not even rumors of gold deposits in the Black Hills, or the Big Horn Range, sufficed to halt the current flowing steadily toward Salt Lake and the Pacific.
-Occasionally a few adventurers were turned aside, yet their discoveries, if any, made no perceptible mark on history.
-An illustration is afforded by the story of thirty men deserting from Captain Douglas’s party in 1852.
-They started out to prospect in the Black Hills but were never again heard of.
-Bancroft reports that in 1876 evidence of their work was discovered on Battle Creek, together with fragments of skeletons, and numerous mining tools.
-They were probably killed by Indians.
+A peculiar fact of these early migrations is that few if any, paused en route.
+Not even rumors of gold deposits in the Black Hills, or the Big Horn Range, halted the current flowing steadily toward Salt Lake and the Pacific.
+Occasionally a few adventurers were turned aside, yet their discoveries, if any, made no visible mark on history.
+An illustration is afforded by the story of thirty men deserting Captain Douglas’s party in 1852.
+They started to prospect in the Black Hills but were never again heard of.
+Bancroft reports that in 1876 evidence of their work was discovered on Battle Creek, with fragments of skeletons and numerous mining tools.
+Indians probably killed them.

 More tales by Randall Parrish:

 Mushroom Towns of the American West